kvcpers/IT490-Individual/temp-it490-log/module06-dev-log-kp784.md

 - Configuring the Databases
 - Ensuring services start in the correct order and with proper dependencies

 ### Positive Shoutout to Team Member(s)
 - Communication
 - Helping one another (Sage helping me out configure my machine)

 ### What can be improved individually?
 - More in-deph research hands on, this is my first time working in such way with the servers, so I am learning alot as I go, and trying my best.

 ### What can be improved as a team?
-- More effort or contributation , more like being more active in the groupchat so to communicate
+- More effort or contributation , more like being more active in the groupchat so to communicate.
+- Time management